biolab/xaim-website/content/faq/_index.md

 There is an assessment of learning for each course through an intermediate test and/or a final test.
 According to the type of course delivered, these tests can be of different kinds (e.g., multiple-choice tests, reports, or project works) at the professors' discretion.

-To complete the degree, a student is expected to finish a 450-hour internship in the third semester, from January 2024 until April 2024.
+To complete the degree, a student is expected to finish a 450-hour internship in the third semester.
 In this period, the students are also expected to write their theses.

-The final exam will consist of a thesis defence related to a project carried out under the supervision of a teacher of the Master's on the topics addressed during the courses, both during the practical exercises and the internship.
+The final exam will consist of a thesis defense related to a project carried out under the supervision of a teacher of the Master’s on the topics addressed during the courses, both during the practical exercises and the internship.

 {{% /faq-question-answer %}}

 <!--- QUESTION 8-->
 {{% faq-question-answer question-number="8" question-title="When is the final exam planned?" %}}

-April 2024 (exact date TBC).
+TBD.
 {{% /faq-question-answer %}}

 <!--- QUESTION 9-->